 “Mike was very polite,” she says, “he held the car door open, ‘yes sir, no ma’am’.”
 He was very much a gentleman, never pushing anyone to take a certain point of view.
 He was the kind of guy every girl wanted to have as a friend because he was never threatening.
 And he never swore.”

 Mays also described Michael White as a “bit naive.”
 “He took things at face value,” she says, ” … and he trusted people.”

 In the summer of 2015, Mays said she’d be writing White … but several months later, that hadn’t happened.

-The last four or five phone messages to Mays have not been returned, in spite of a recorded message that assured callers they would be.
+The last four or five phone messages to Mays have not been answered, in spite of a recorded message that assured callers messages would be returned.

 A TOUGH ROW TO HOE

 It appears that those fighting for Michael White’s freedom have their work cut out for them.
 David Willson, the late criminal defence lawyer, called it a “tough standard.”

 He described the White file as a “Mt.
 Everest of shit.”